 Selling your annuity is a legal process, so the last step involves a brief hearing to obtain court approval of your transfer.
 Federal and state laws have this safeguard in place to ensure all the details of your transaction are fully disclosed and to make sure the sale is in your best interests.

 Between each of these steps, an attorney will handle paperwork and details, including drawing up the agreement and securing a court date.
 Once the sale is approved, you will receive a lump sum of structured settlement cash.

 Choosing an Option: Partial Sale vs Lump-Sum Sale

 When it comes to selling your annuity, there are a few options available: you can sell the whole thing, called an entirety sale, or you can sell the right to some of your future payments.
-If you do not want to sell your annuity in its entirety, there are also ways to sell part of your annuity:

 For the partial and lump-sum options, some cash remains in the annuity.
 If at a later date you encounter another circumstance where you cannot wait for scheduled payments, you can contact the funding company to sell remaining payments.
 These flexible selling options allow you to tailor the transaction to your needs.